Season three of Alone Australia has officially come to an end!

-All from diverse backgrounds, they entered ready to challenge themselves.
+All from diverse backgrounds, this year’s participants entered ready to challenge themselves.

-The show is currently airing on SBS and SBS on Demand once again, and it is certainly survival of the fittest.
-Well and truly alone, all of the contestants document their challenges and victories day by day.
+The show aired on SBS and SBS on Demand and it was certainly survival of the fittest.
+Well and truly alone, all of the contestants documented their challenges and victories day by day.

-This year, competitors are pushing themselves to their limits on the west coast of Tasmania, in the hopes of taking home $250,000.
-At the mercy of mother nature, some are luckier than others when it comes to finding food and building shelters.
+This year, competitors pushed themselves to their limits on the west coast of Tasmania.
+At the mercy of Mother Nature, some were luckier than others when it came to finding food and building shelters.

-Unfortunately, the environment, starvation, and loneliness get the better of some participants, who then decide to tap out and return home.
+Unfortunately, the environment, starvation, and loneliness got the better of some participants, who then decided to tap out and return home.

-Scroll to find out who has left season three of Alone Australia before the winner is crowned.
+Scroll to find out who left season three of Alone Australia and in what order.

 Who has left Alone Australia 2025?